2-Drinfel'd double symmetry of the 4d Kitaev model: Preliminaries

 \subsubsection{Weakening the 2-bialgebra structure}

-Going back to {\bf Definition \ref{assoc2bialg}}, let $(\cG,\cdot,\Delta)$ denote a general 2-bialgebra.
-Similar to the case of 2-groups, there is a corresponding notion of weak 2-algebras and weak 2-bialgebras.
-This monoidal weakening is accomplished by violating associativity/coassociativity in a manner "controlled" by the following maps
+Going back to {\bf Definition \ref{assoc2bialg}}, let $(\cA,\cdot,\Delta)$ denote a 2-bialgebra.
+There is a corresponding notion of weak 2-algebras and weak 2-bialgebras, which is accomplished by violating associativity/coassociativity in a homotopical manner.
+More precisely, we introduce the following maps

-called appropriately the {\bf associator/coassociator} of the 2-bialgebra $(\cG,\cdot,\Delta)$, respectively.
-Provided certain compatibility conditions between these maps hold, the duality result {\bf Proposition \ref{dual2bialg}} extends to the weak case.
-For a proof of this, as well as the general construction of weak 2-bialgebras, we refer the reader to \cite{Chen:2023tjf}.
+which measures the failure of the associativity in $\cA$.
+We call these maps $\cT,\Delta_1$ the {\it homotopy associator/coassociator} of the 2-bialgebra $(\cA,\cdot,\Delta)$, respectively, and they are required to satisfy a particular algebraic condition captured by certain Hochschild cocycle conditions.
+For details, see \cite{Chen:2023tjf}.